 - Cars.com owner ratings

-Up next, you’ll see a graph that combines ratings from all these sources.
+Up next, you’ll see a chart that combines ratings from all these sources.
 It’s like a report card for each Sentra year:

-After that, I’ve boiled down our findings into a handy table, showcasing all of Nissan Sentra’s best, neutral, and worst years:
+After that, I’ve condensed our findings into a handy table, showcasing all of Nissan Sentra’s best, neutral, and worst years:

 Generation | Best Years | Neutral Years | Worst Years |